-6.35 At the Academy all staff are aware that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+6.34 All staff are aware that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
 We understand that children can be victims of domestic abuse.
 Where they see, hear or experience the effects this can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
 We are aware of the Norfolk Integrated Domestic Abuse Service (NIDAS) and signpost victims to the service.
-Norfolk and Suffolk Victim Care are available to offer support where threshold for NIDAS support has not been met.
+There is Suffolk support information available Domestic Abuse and Sexual Violence and Norfolk and Suffolk Victim Care are available to offer support where threshold for NIDAS support has not been met.

-Children with special educational needs and disabilities or physical health issues 6.36 At the Academy we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges such as
+Children with special educational needs and disabilities or physical health issues

-• assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration;
+6.35 The Trust recognises that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges such as:

-- these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and communication barriers and difficulties in managing or reporting these challenges.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - communication barriers and difficulties in managing or reporting these challenges.

-6.37 We work to address these additional challenges and consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
+6.36 We work to address these additional challenges and consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.

-6.38 At the Academy we also recognise that pupils who attend Alternative Provision will often have complex needs and due to this we are aware of the additional risk of harm of which these children may be vulnerable.
+6.37 At the school we also recognise that pupils who attend Alternative Provision will often have complex needs and due to this we are aware of the additional risk of harm of which these children may be vulnerable.